rjuju/rjuju.github.io/_posts/blog/2016-09-16-minimizing-tuple-overhead.markdown

  blk_write_time      | double precision         |
 {% endhighlight %}

-The aggregated table store the pg_stat_statement unique identifier (queryid, dbid, userid), and a record of counters:
+The table for current data stores the pg_stat_statement unique identifier (queryid, dbid, userid), and a record of counters:

 {% highlight sql %}